When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we propose \Name, a pioneering framework that comprehensively and systematically uncovers citation risks in LLMs with web search.
-The framework consists of three core components: adversarial query generation, execution and evaluation, and iterative refinement.
-To further enhance the generation efficiency and quality of test cases, we design three novel strategies and a safety benchmark dataset dedicated to search-enabled LLMs, and propose to fine-tune a specialized red-teaming model.
+In this paper, we propose \Name, a pioneering framework that systematically uncovers citation risks in LLMs equipped with web search.
+At its core, \Name is driven by adversarial search query generation strategies tailored to the retrieval-citation attack surface.
+Building on these strategies, we design a three-stage red-teaming pipeline for automated query generation, execution, evaluation, and refinement.
+To further enhance efficiency and generation quality, we construct a search-specific safety benchmark and fine-tune a specialized red-teaming model.
 Extensive experiments demonstrate that \Name outperforms conventional red-teaming approaches in discovering this new class of risks in search-enabled LLMs, while significantly reducing both cost and time consumption.
 Our ablation study further validates the contributions of each component of the framework.
-Based on these findings, we provide two mitigation suggestions to help developers improve the safety of LLMs with web search.
-In the future, we believe that with the continued evolution of open-source LLMs, the cost and time required for such red-teaming will further decrease.
+Based on these findings, we provide two mitigation suggestions to help improve the safety of LLMs with web search.